 - All annual reports of activities.
 These should include descriptive, clarifying comments by the designated evaluator as well as comments on evidence of activities denoting progress on current PIP.

-- Approved PIP, designated evaluator's letter of support of PIP, and final report.
+- Approved PIP and final report.

 - If the PIP is significantly modified during the 4-year cycle, especially if major goals change, a revised plan should be submitted to FPIRC for approval.

 - Complete set of student evaluations for all terms required by policy.

 - Peer team report(s), including designated evaluator's summary report.

 - If the candidate has been advanced for promotion during the probationary period, the DE's letter of recommendation for promotion and the Promotion Committee's decision letter.